Jugsaw/Jugsaw.jl/dev/markdown/man/JugsawIR.md

-<a id='Jugsaw-IR'></a>
+<a id='JugsawIR'></a>

-<a id='Jugsaw-IR-1'></a>
+<a id='JugsawIR-1'></a>

-# Jugsaw IR
+# JugsawIR

-[JugsawIR](@ref) is an intermediate representation (IR) for exposing and using cloud scientific applications.
+[JugsawIR](JugsawIR.md#JugsawIR) is an intermediate representation (IR) for exposing and using cloud scientific applications.
 Its grammar is compatible with JSON at the time of writing, however, it might undergo a refactor to support richer features.
 The final form should be a real programming language for Web Virtual Machine.

 Jugsaw IR can represent data, data types, and function calls.
 The basic rule is representing a Jugsaw object as a JSON object with extra constaints,